OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

       |``-> 0x000009ec      1a003f00       const-string v0, str.Root_detected ; 0x11bf
 ```

-You can also print the class names with the r2 command `icq`.
+You can print the class names with the r2 command `icq`.

 ```shell
 [0x000009c8]> icq